theewl/BlastWebClient/README.md

  - Display timestamp on top of table and not in the table.
  - Fix Alex's change requests
  - Fix table positions (Not vertical)
+ - Make sure the # of replay files in the paths are accurate.